Best Budget Backpacking Quilts for Thru-Hiking

 My Choice for Best Budget Quilts for Thru-Hiking

-• VERSATILE SLEEPING BAG ALTERNATIVE: Unlike any other outdoor blanket, this top quilt has the capability to match the warmth of a sleeping bag and doubles as a blanket or underquilt for a hammock
+• VERSATILE SLEEPING BAG ALTERNATIVE: Unlike any other outdoor blanket, this top quilt can match the warmth of a sleeping bag and doubles as a blanket or underquilt for a hammock

-• LIGHTWEIGHT & PACKABLE: Made with DOWNTEK PFC-FREE Water Repellent 850 Fill Power Duck Down Insulation, the quilt provides superior loft, warmth to weigh ratio, and packs small and compact--great for outdoor travel
+• LIGHTWEIGHT & PACKABLE: Made with DOWNTEK PFC-FREE Water Repellent 850 Fill Power Duck Down Insulation, the quilt provides superior loft and a high warmth-to-weigh ratio and packs small and compact, excellent for outdoor travel.

 • ACCESSORIES: Comes with a compression stuff sack and pad straps to connect with your sleeping pad.
 Pair this quilt with other camp gear to make the ultimate sleep system while camping in the backcountry.

-One amazing option that is newer to the space, Featherstone has made other gear for a while but this budget backpacking quilt is something quite out of the ordinary!
-Using 850FP duck down that’s treated to manage moisture it packs a punch in a small price tag versus the normal competition in this space!
+One amazing option that is newer to the space, Featherstone, has made other gear for a while but this budget backpacking quilt is something quite out of the ordinary!
+Using 850FP duck down that’s treated to manage moisture, it packs a punch in a small price tag versus the average competition in this space!

-This quilt also has no issues being fully opened into a blanket so if you are looking for something that can cinch up in a colder night but open wide for those warmer summer nights then look no further!
+This quilt also has no issues being fully opened into a blanket, so if you are looking for something that can cinch up on a colder night but open wide for those warmer summer nights, look no further!

 Hammock Gear Economy Burrow

-• This budget ultralight quilt is made with 20 denier nylon taffeta fabric that features a Nikwax DWR® (durable water-resistant) coating to help shed moisture.
+• This budget ultralight quilt is made with 20 denier nylon taffeta fabric with a Nikwax DWR® (durable water-resistant) coating to help shed moisture.

-• Wide width is highly recommended for adequate coverage when used in ground sleeping scenarios.
+• Wide width is highly recommended for adequate coverage in ground sleeping scenarios.
+Normal is better suited for hammock hangers.

-The Hammock Gear Economy Burrow is probably one of the best options for someone who wants a choice between a zippered or sewn enclosed foot box on their quilt as they provide some amazing customization options at under $200 that nearly no one can match.
+The Hammock Gear Economy Burrow is probably one of the best options for someone who wants a choice between a zippered or sewn enclosed foot box on their quilt, as they provide some fantastic customization options at under $200 that nearly no one can match.

-In addition, their temperature ratings are done to comfort as opposed to limit which means you will be able to lay fully extended at the temperature you purchase with the right sleeping pad under you, whereas most use the limit temperature to look better on a label.
+In addition, their temperature ratings are done to comfort as opposed to limit, which means you can lay fully extended at the temperature you purchase with the right sleeping pad under you, whereas most use the limit temperature to look better on a label.

 Sierra Designs Nitro Quilt 35